Tommaso-Maccaferri/Reassessing-the-ARRA-Employment-Multiplier/README.md

 ### Repository Structure:
 * `Tommaso Maccaferri-Reassessing the ARRA Employment Multiplier 2026.pdf`: The final output describing the continuous treatment difference-in-difference methodology and the results.
-* `Script: Reassessing the ARRA Employment Multiplier.R`: Contains the code for each step of the panel data analysis.
+* `Script Reassessing the ARRA Employment Multiplier.R`: Contains the code for each step of the panel data analysis.

 ### Script Guide:
 The Reassessing the ARRA Employment Multiplier.R script contains: